Music of North Africa: Algeria

 Of all the North African countries, Algeria's popular music may be the best-known abroad.
-Raï, a style of urban popular music developed in early 20th century Oran, has become a common sound in parts of Europe, especially France (which has a large Algerian population) since the late 1980s.
-The music of the Berber Kabyle people and Chaabi are both also renowned throughout the country, and in France.
+Raï, a style of urban popular music developed in early 20th century Oran, has become a common sound in parts of Europe, especially France, which has a large Algerian population, since the late 1980s.
+The music of the Berber Kabyle people and Algerian chaabi are both also renowned throughout the country and in France.

-Developed from musical styles which were themselves borrowed from Andalusia in the 15th century, Algerian Nuubaat is a kind of classical music that remains popular in much of the country.
-Over the years, it has evolved into related styles like the rabaab and hawzii.
+Developed from musical styles that were introduced from Al-Andalus in the 15th century, the Algerian Andalusi nubah is a genre of classical Maghrebi music that has remained popular with musicians and musical audiences.
+Over the years, it has inspired related styles like the Algerian chaabi and hawzii.